 Rutledge Sentenced To 50 Years In Prison

-Richard Lamar Rutledge was sentenced to 50 years in Montana State Prison for two counts of incest at the end of a nearly three-year sentencing hearing in Wolf Point on Thursday, Nov.
+Richard Lamar Rutledge was sentenced to 50 years in Montana State Prison for two counts of incest at the end of a nearly three-hour sentencing hearing in Wolf Point on Thursday, Nov.
 17.

 The sentence by District Judge David Cybulski includes a parole restriction for 25 years and that Rutledge will be registered as a tier 2 sexual offender.
 He will receive credit for time served.
 The two sentences are to run concurrently.

 Cybulski urged Rutledge to take the time in prison and treatment to improve his life.
 He said that if Rutledge makes significant strides, a judge might reduce the 25year parole restriction.